-1) Research and finding your inspirations
+1) Research and find your inspirations

 2) Define and Design